Przejdź do treści głównej

 });

-Next.js lets you build full-stack applications with backend functionality right in your React project.
-Two approaches: API Routes for REST/GraphQL endpoints and Server Actions for form submissions and mutations.
-If you need real-time communication, check out our article on SignalR and real-time apps.
+Next.js lets you build full-stack apps with backend functionality right in your React project.
+You have two options: API Routes for REST/GraphQL endpoints, and Server Actions for form submissions and mutations.
+For real-time features, see my article on SignalR and real-time apps.

 API Routes